andrezgz/slicedom/reference/Perl-Unicode.md

 Even seemingly innocuous things like `printf "%-10s", $str` breaks completely for combining characters, double-width characters (e.g. Chinese/Japanese) or zero-width characters.

-Fortunately Perl provides the `\X` regular expression metachar which matches exactly one 'extended grapheme cluster', i.e. what a user would consider a character to be.
+Fortunately Perl provides the `\X` regular expression metachar which matches exactly one [Extended Grapheme Cluster](Extended-Grapheme-Cluster.md), i.e. what a user would consider a character to be.

 A more robust solution is to install [Unicode::GCString](https://metacpan.org/module/Unicode::GCString):